AlephAlpha/Nekomata/doc/Tutorial.md

 This program takes no input.
 The result is non-deterministic, and all the possible results are the Fibonacci numbers.

 ```
-1:ⁱ{$ᵉ+
+1:ᶦ{$ᵉ+
 1       Push 1 onto the stack.
  :      Duplicate the top of the stack.
-  ⁱ     Iterate the following function zero or more times non-deterministically.
+  ᶦ     Iterate the following function zero or more times non-deterministically.
    {    Start a block.
     $   Swap the top two elements of the stack.
      ᵉ  Apply the following function, and then push the original top of the stack onto the stack.